ºÚÁÏÍø¹ÙÍø

 For the 2025 school year, there are 5 public high schools serving 2,048 students in Lecanto, FL.

-The top ranked public high schools in Lecanto, FL are Lecanto High School, Pace Center For Girls and Cypress Creek Treatment Center.
+The top ranked public high schools in Lecanto, FL are Lecanto High School, Pace Center For Girls and Crest School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Lecanto, FL public high school have a Graduation Rate of 88%, which is more than the Florida average of 87%.
+Lecanto, FL public high school have a Graduation Rate of 85%, which is less than the Florida average of 88%.

 Minority enrollment is 29% of the student body (majority Hispanic), which is less than the Florida public high school average of 65% (majority Hispanic).